tsmith512/tsmithcreative/_posts/2018-04-16-dc-nashville.md

 #### [Aerate][AE]

-{% picture /blog/drupalcon-nashville/aerate.png --alt Aerate --img class="noshadow" %}
+{% picture mini /blog/drupalcon-nashville/aerate.png --alt Aerate --img class="noshadow" %}

 We also had info about the newly released [Aerate][AE] frontend performance auditing tool.
 Evan Willhite, its maintainer, was also at the booth ready to